tomerkulla/bb_server/README.md

 ![BB Logo](https://vignette.wikia.nocookie.net/althistory/images/7/73/Blockbuster_Online_logo_%28Alternity%29.png/revision/latest?cb=20140103023924)

-The communication between the server and the client(s) will be performed using a text based communication protocol, which will support renting, listing and returning of movies.
+BB-Server is an online movie rental server-client system.<br/> The communication between the server and the client(s) will be performed using a text based communication protocol, which will support renting, listing and returning of movies.
 The implementation of the server will be based on the **Thread-Per-Client** (TPC) or **Reactor** (Thread Pool).<br/>
 Implantation using **Java**, **C++** and **JSON**
 <br/>